-We trust that a physician who is treating a condition or illness will make the correct decisions and not endanger our lives.
-There are thousands of doctor errors every year, many of which lead to very serious medical conditions, whether a wrong treatment, misdiagnosis, medication errors, surgical errors or a failure to diagnose a serious condition.
+We trust physicians to make correct decisions and not to endanger our lives.
+There are thousands of doctor errors every year, many of which lead to very serious medical conditions.
+Doctor errors include wrong treatments, misdiagnoses, medication errors, surgical errors, or failure to diagnose serious medical conditions.

 Emergency Room Errors

-The doctors, nurses and other personnel who serve in an emergency room have a difficult and stressful occupation.
-There are cases in which an individual suffering from an illness or with specific symptoms is not diagnosed or treated correctly, leading to the condition or illness worsening or even leading to the loss of life.
+Doctors, nurses, and other personnel who serve in an emergency room have a difficult and stressful occupation.
+There are cases in which an individual suffering from an illness or specific symptoms is not diagnosed or treated correctly, leading to a worsening of the condition or illness, or even loss of life.

 Failure to Diagnose

-When a physical condition, illness or injury forces you to seek medical attention, it is expected that if you have a serious condition, that it will be diagnosed and treated.
-Unfortunately, there are cases in which a serious illness or condition is not diagnosed as it should have been had the physician followed standard protocol in diagnosis for certain symptoms.
+When a physical condition, illness, or injury forces you to seek medical attention, you expect that it will be diagnosed and treated.
+Unfortunately, there are cases in which a serious illness or condition is not diagnosed as it should be if the physician had followed standard diagnosis protocol for your symptoms.

 Failure to Monitor Patient

 Medical staff members are responsible for monitoring patients while they are in their care.
-There are countless complications which could develop after a surgical procedure or during treatment and close attention is required in order to ensure they do not cause serious problems.
-Failing to monitor patients properly could result in injury and a medical malpractice case.
+There are countless complications which could develop in medical cases where close attention is required in order to ensure that no further problems arise.
+Failure to monitor patients properly could result in injury or loss of life.

 Failure to Refer

-If you were the victim of failure to refer, your first step should be to get in touch with our team at the Law Offices of Joseph M. Lichtenstein, PC.
-We understand the role that greed can play in doctor's choosing not to lose patients by referring them to a hospital or a specialist.
-You could be entitled to compensation if you were injured in this way.
+Our firm understands the role that greed can play when doctors choose not to lose patients by referring them to a hospital or a specialist.
+You could be entitled to compensation if you were injured because a physician failed to refer you to someone who could have helped.

 Gastric Bypass Errors

-Gastric Bypass surgery is exceptionally dangerous.
+Gastric Bypass surgery can be very dangerous.
 The fatality rate is as high as 1 in 200.
-There are also serious and deadly complications that can be the result of a surgery that was performed incorrectly.
-If you have suffered from serious complications or have lost a loved one after gastric bypass surgery, the case should be evaluated immediately to determine if medical malpractice led to the condition or death.
+There are also serious and deadly complications that can result if a surgery is performed incorrectly.
+If you have suffered from serious complications or have lost a loved one after gastric bypass surgery, you may have a medical malpractice case.